Captivity (animal): Behavior of animals in captivity

 The proximal causes of self-injurious behavior have been widely studied in captive primates; either social or nonsocial factors can trigger this type of behavior.
 Social factors include changes in group composition, stress, separation from the group, approaches by or aggression from members of other groups, conspecific male individuals nearby, separation from females, and removal from the group.
 Social isolation, particularly disruptions of early mother-rearing experiences, is an important risk factor.
 Studies have suggested that, although mother-reared rhesus macaques still exhibit some self-injurious behaviors, nursery-reared rhesus macaques are much more likely to self-abuse than mother-reared ones.

 Nonsocial factors include the presence of a small cut, a wound or irritant, cold weather, human contact, and frequent zoo visitors.
-For example, a study has shown that zoo visitor density positively correlates with the number of gorillas banging on the barrier, and that low zoo visitor density caused gorillas to behave in a more relaxed way.
+For example, a study has shown that zoo visitors density positively correlates with the number of gorillas banging on the barrier, and that low zoo visitors density caused gorillas to behave in a more relaxed way.
 Captive animals often cannot escape the attention and disruption caused by the general public, and the stress resulting from this lack of environmental control may lead to an increased rate of self-injurious behaviors.

-Studies suggest that many abnormal captive behaviors, including self-injurious behavior, can be successfully treated by pair housing.
+There are studies that suggest the many abnormal captive behaviors, including self-injurious behavior, can be successfully treated by pair housing.
 Pair housing provides a previously single-housed animal with a same-sex social partner.
 This method is especially effective with primates, which are widely known to be social animals.
 Social companionship provided by pair housing encourages social interaction, thus reducing abnormal and anxiety-related behavior in captive animals as well as increasing their locomotion.

+Why animals are placed in captivity

+Wild animals may be placed in captivity for conservation, studies, exotic pet trade, and farming.
+Places of captivity that are connected with the AZA, (Association of Zoos and Aquariums), may hold animals' captive as a means to save them from extinction.
+For example, the AZA SAFE, (Save Animals From Extinction), promotes well-being and care of animals, conservation, and additional disciplines in order to protect and aid the wildlife.
+The organization focuses on creating recovery plans, cooperation between AZA workers, and advancement of conservation.
+Furthermore, the AZA and the zoos and aquariums accredited with the AZA use the help of educators, veterinarians, and people doing research.
+With their assistance, zoos and aquariums are able to have the proper necessities needed in recovery programs to prevent animals from going extinct.

+Annually, it is subjected that thousands of wild animals end up in captivity due to the wild animal trade.
+These animals can be held in captivity because of the overabundance of their population in roadside zoos.
+Additional reasons as to why animals may end up in captivity is because animals are captured from their original habitat, come from animal breeders, or come from the black market.
+When wild animals are captured and held in captivity, then they may be sold in pet stores, auction sales, or the World Wide Web.